Chapter 85 BWV 29 Wir Danken dir, Gott, wir danken dir

 A cantata for council elections.

-Performed in 1931, C 29 is seen to follow eight years after C 119.
+Performed in 1731, C 29 was presented eight years after C 119.
 It is a more concise work with only one extended chorus, any apparent omission of this kind being fully compensated for by the vigorous opening sinfonia.
 This is, somewhat surprisingly, the only surviving municipal work which begins thus, Bach's normal practice being to commence with a chorus although even here he was not entirely consistent; C 120 begins with an alto aria.

 However, judging by the sheer force and vigour of the opening movement of C 29 one is bound to wonder why Bach did not repeat the practice elsewhere.